ahmadelgamal/ucb-my-food-choices/lib/Presentation.md

 **My Food Choices** is a simple tool for users to store their dietary restrictions to share with event organizers for any event where food is served!

-It has an interface for users to enter their dietary choices, and another for event organizers/food servers to view the needs of the entire list of guests."
+It has an interface for users to enter their dietary choices, and another for admin (event organizers/food servers) to view the needs of the entire list of guests.

 ## 2- Walk thru UI

+1. Simple, sleek, intuitive UI
+1. Reponsive design
+1. Minimum Viable Product (MVP)
+1. Users can sign up, login, update profile and logout
+1. Admin can login from same login page, view reports and logout

 ## 3- Front End Technologies Used

 1. HTML5
 1. CSS3
 1. JavaScript
-1. Materialize
+1. Materialize CSS
-1. Responsive Design

 ## 4- Back End Technologies Used

 1. Database
 1. Routes
-1. Handlebars.js / EJS
+1. EJS

 ## 5- Deployment: